Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 ## Request Variables

-For the transactions where a address verification is required, the merchant's API is required to pass the billing information as part of the request.
+For the transactions where an address verification is required, the merchant's API is required to pass the billing information as part of the request.

 <!--
 type: tab